zimmydev/varrocksquare/README.md

 What if we can combine a written-content platform with the social aspect of, say, the subreddit or the [Discord server](https://discord.gg/RA8bujG)?
 There are lots of potential ideas here.
 The Varrock Square project comes in here, as an exploration of some of those ideas.

+# Contributions

+While contributions are usually appreciated and welcome, I won't be accepting pull requests for this repo, but that is liable to change once the backend and frontend are fleshed out.
+Thanks for your interest!

 # License

-This project is licensed under GNU GPL v3.
+This project is licensed under the `GNU GPL v3`.
 See the `LICENSE` for details.